 Using the Independent Contractor Status Correctly in the Salon

 Independent contractors are freelance professionals.
-I call them “gypsies.”
-Gypsies go wherever there’s work.
+They’re nomads who go wherever there’s work to be found.
 They have their own websites, set their own prices, and work entirely at their own discretion for whoever is willing to pay their fees.

-A salon owner can hire a gypsy professional as an independent contractor to perform a specialty service or to work a special salon event, so let’s look at some examples of how that arrangement might play out.
+On extremely rare occasions, a salon owner can hire a freelance professional as an independent contractor to perform a specialty service or to work a special salon event, so let’s look at some examples of how that arrangement might play out.

 The Independent Educator/Consultant

 A perfect example of an independent contractor in the beauty industry is an independent educator and/or consultant (like me).